Hegel ,Judaism &Islam

 difficulty.
 They are transitory and altogether historical in

-character"-(lectures on history of philosophy-introduction-A-Notion of the
+character"-(lectures on history of philosophy-introduction-A-Notion of

 history of philosophy)"